Efficient color code decoders in $d\geq 2$ dimensions from toric code decoders: Colexes and restricted lattices

 We remark that the $(d+1)$-colorability of the vertices of a $d$-colex $\mathcal{L}$ is sufficient to guarantee that different color code stabilizers commute.
 However, this is not a necessary condition to define the color code on $\mathcal{L}$, as just the local colorability within the neighborhood of every vertex of $\mathcal{L}$ is enough to ensure the commutation relations~\cite{Delfosse2013}.
-Moreover, it implies that for any $n<d$ and every $d$-simplex $\delta\in\mathcal{L}$, all its $n$-simplices are of different colors, i.e., if $\mu,\nu\in\face n \delta$ are different, then $\col \nu \neq \col \mu$.
+Moreover, the $(d+1)$-colorability of the vertices implies that for any $n<d$ and $d$-simplex $\delta\in\mathcal{L}$, all of the $n$-simplices contained in $\delta$ are of different colors, i.e., if $\mu,\nu\in\face n \delta$ are different, then $\col \nu \neq \col \mu$.
 Here, we abuse the notation and write

 to denote the set of colors of all the vertices $v\in\face 0 \alpha$ of an $n$-chain $\alpha$ for $\mathcal{L}$ and refer to it as the color of $\alpha$.
 Lastly, for notational convenience we denote by